 Does Fasting Kill Cancer?

 The word “fasting” can trigger panic.
 We all love food, and giving it up isn’t a pleasant thought.
-Being diagnosed with cancer might change your mind when it comes to fasting.
+Being diagnosed with cancer, however, might change your mind when it comes to fasting.
 Intermittent fasting is a hot topic these days.
 Water fasting isn’t as popular because, obviously it’s too hard, and isn’t sustainable.
 No one can dispute the benefits of fasting, such as better digestion and detoxification, increased mental clarity, and weight loss.
 Not many people, however associate these benefits in regard to cancer.
 Does fasting kill cancer?

 Is Fasting Good For Cancer?